pzingg/todo_absinthe/README.md

 ## Ecto / Database Notes

 * Data is stored in a PostgreSQL database with a single `todos` table.
+See the schema definition in `lib/todo_absinthe/todo/item.ex` and the migration in `priv/repo/migrations/`.
 * UUIDs are used for the `id` field.
 See the `:migration_primary_key` configuration option in `config/config.exs`.
 * An auto-incremented (`:serial`) integer is used for the `order` field, part of the TodoMVC spec.